Sotatek-HoangNguyen6/hero-challenge/README.md

 Player can choose hero with equip based items then go on fighting with monsters.

+Player can remove hero or monster in battle

 When victory or lose, Player can continue to play another round

 Time used: Idea structure designed 1-2 hours, almost 4 days coding with 2 hours each.